Niladri2003/Painting-Ecommerce/README.md

 The Deployment process for the Trivart will involve hosting the service in various cloud platform.Frontend can be deployed in vercel.The backend Requires more care we already created a docker-compose file you just need to run that file to up and run the backend.
 Deployment process is written here with most detailed way.We implemented a script for easy backups from psql directly push that to github repo you can find that folder here.
 - [Deployment & Contribution Guide](https://github.com/Niladri2003/Painting-Ecommerce/tree/main/server#readme)

-Future Enhancements:
+### Future Enhancements:<br/>
-User Analytics Collection: User activiy tracking in the website.
+- User Analytics Collection: User activiy tracking in the website.
-Product Perfomance Tracking:Most viewd , Most bought, Most Clicked products.
+- Product Perfomance Tracking: Most viewd , Most bought, Most Clicked products.
-Elastic Search: Implementation for fast and user centric search feature.
+- Elastic Search: Implementation for fast and user centric search feature.
-Verification: For non google Signups we will use Otp.
+- Verification:  For non google Signups we will use Otp.
 ## Technologies Used
 - **Programming Languages:**
   - <img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/JavaScript-logo.png" width="16"> JavaScript